 (2) The Minister is to prepare a report based on the review made under subsection (1) and cause the report to be laid before each House of Parliament as soon as is practicable after it is prepared.

-Part 9 — Imposition of Fees
+Part 9 — Imposition of fees

 35. Fees